mgifford/drupal-security/src/server.rst

   # CentOS
   $ yum upgrade

-Note that this for Ubuntu/Debian you may want to manually use apt-get dist-upgrade from time to time.
-It is `more disruptive`_ than apt-get upgrade because it may install or remove packages.
+Note that this for Ubuntu/Debian you will want to manually use apt-get dist-upgrade to address kernel updates.
+It is `more disruptive`_ than apt-get upgrade because it performs kernel upgrades, and may also install or remove packages.
+Important security fixes often occur in the kernel, and the server will require a reboot to take effect.

 It is very useful to have a service like `Nagios`_ monitoring your production server to alert you if any problems arise.
 The configuration of Nagios can be